 Lecture hours: 10 hours

-Private study: Independent preparation for workshop group activities (80 hours).
+Private study: Independent preparation for seminar group activities (80 hours total).

-Total study hours: 100 hours split between lectures, workshops, self study and preparation for classes, and coursework.
+Total study hours: 100 hours split between lectures, seminar, self-study and preparation for classes, and coursework.

 - Group/team working

 - In this course, you learn how to work collaboratively with others in order to achieve a goal.
 As an individual team member, you will learn how to take on a role within your team, take responsibility for the team¿s progress, contributing your ideas, and communicate effectively.

 - In this course, you develop new business ideas by recognizing new commercial opportunities and generating business solutions.
 You learn tools that support your creative and effective approach to innovation.

 - In this course, you improve your ability to identify and evaluate the necessary information to develop informed solutions.
 You will learn a systematic approach to solving the problems you face.